If you’re a newbie to online marketing it can seem like a bit of a minefield.

 - Track your results and make changes when needed.

-Email marketing is a great way to remind your customers about your company and services, and to inform members about new promotions.
-Establishing an effective email campaign that doesn’t overwhelm your contact list is a delicate process that requires a well-thought-out plan.
+Email marketing is a great way to remind your customers and prospects about your company and services.
+Not to mention, inform them about specific promotions.
+Establishing an effective email campaign that doesn’t overwhelm your contact list is a delicate process that requires a well thought out plan.

-Come up with content that is relevant to your readers (blog posts, industry updates, service reminders, promotions, etc.) and establish a time frame in which you want to send these items out.
+Come up with content that is relevant and useful to your audience (blog posts, industry updates, service reminders etc.).
+Then ensure to include a sales message for those ready to purchase.

-Newsletters and updates can be weekly or monthly, while promotions and service reminders can be seasonal.
-Be sure that you aren’t sending out too many emails though – you don’t want to be viewed as a spammer.
+Email campaigns should be carried out at least monthly. but be sure that you aren’t sending out too many emails though – you don’t want to be viewed as a spammer.

 A QUICK AND EASY EMAIL MARKETING ‘TO DO’ LIST

 - Build up a contact list by collecting email information from customers and potential customers.
 If it’s an eCommerce site, then 10% off your first order is always a good way.
-If you are a B2B service company then maybe lur people in to a valuable free guide.
+If you are a B2B service company then maybe lure people into a valuable free guide.

 - Establish a fortnightly or monthly email that keeps your customers up to date with valuable information.